geodynamics/pylith_installer/docs/install/troubleshooting.md

 echo $LD_LIBRARY_PATH
 ```

-## Did you change the compiler. environment, or configure options?
+## Did you change the compiler, environment, or configure options?

 If you run into an error and change something (compiler, environment variable, etc), you should reconfigure and rebuild.

-1. Remove the build and install directories (`$HOME/build/pylith` and
+1. Remove the build and install directories (`$HOME/build/pylith` and `$HOME/pylith`).
-    `$HOME/pylith`).
+2. Try again starting at Step 2 (running configure).

 ```bash
 rm -r $HOME/build/pylith and $HOME/pylith
 ```

-2. Try again starting at Step 2 (running configure).

 ## Error during configure of a dependency